Iterative Next Boundary Detection for Instance Segmentation of Tree Rings in Microscopy Images of Shrub Cross Sections

-In Table \ref{tab:ablation} we show how the individual design choices as proposed in section \ref{section:method} affect the detection performance of INBD. ``Baseline'' refers to a naive implementation of INBD without the adaptations are evaluated, one with Cartesian and another with polar coordinates.
+In Table \ref{tab:ablation} we show how the individual design choices as proposed in section \ref{section:method} affect the detection performance of INBD.
+Two baselines of INBD without the adaptations are evaluated, one with Cartesian and another with polar coordinates.
 We note that those two implementations are not fully comparable, more details in the supplement.

-Our experiments show that increasing the angular resolution (Eq. \ref{eq:angular_resolution}) in order to keep the cartesian resolution roughly constant across rings yields almost a 3 mAR points improvement.
-Interpolating ambiguous border points (Eq. \ref{eq:ambiguous2}) is highly important and improves the mAR by more than 6 points.
-Iterative training (subsection \ref{subsection:training}), i.e. training with previously predicted borderpoints (as apposed to only using the annotation) gives an additional performance boost of more than 3 mAR.
+Our experiments show that increasing the angular resolution (Eq. \ref{eq:angular_resolution}) in order to keep the Cartesian resolution roughly constant across rings yields almost a 3 mAR percentage points improvement.
+Interpolating ambiguous boundary points (Eq. \ref{eq:ambiguous2}) is highly important and improves the mAR by more than 6 points.
+Iterative training (subsection \ref{subsection:training}), i.e. training with previously predicted boundary points (as apposed to only using the annotation) gives an additional performance boost of more than 3 mAR.
 Finally, the WRD module (subsection \ref{subsection:wrd}) helps with wedging rings.
-As wedging rings are comparatively few in numbers, the performance gain is relatively moderate but consistent among runs.
+As wedging rings are comparatively few in numbers, the performance gain is relatively moderate but consistent among training runs.

 Additional evaluations on the effect of hyperparameters on the detection performance can be found in the supplementary materials.